RT-Thread/rtthread-manual-doc/documentation/quick_start_qemu/quick_start_qemu_linux.md

 ```
 source ~/.env/env.sh
-sons --menuconfig
+scons --menuconfig
 pkgs --update
 ```

 The `env.sh` file is a file that needs to be executed.
 It configures the environment variables so that we can update the package with the pkgs command and execute it with the `source ~/.env/env.sh` command.

-Then use `sons --menuconfig` command to enter menuconfig, and you could select the online packages by this time.
+Then use `scons --menuconfig` command to enter menuconfig, and you could select the online packages by this time.

 ![commands of acquisition of pkgs](figures/ubuntu-pkg-menuconfig.png)